Recipe · Almería

 A refreshing blend of red wine and lemon soda, Tinto de Verano is the authentic drink of the Andalucían summer.
 Easier to prepare than Sangria, it provides a cooling balance to the heat of a southern afternoon.

 While tourists often reach for Sangria, the local population in Andalucía prefers the cleaner, sharper profile of Tinto de Verano.
 The name literally translates to summer red wine, and it is the staple beverage for family gatherings and outdoor dining throughout the warmer months.
-It emerged in the early 20th century as a way to make red wine more refreshing during the intense heat of the southern sun.
+It emerged in the early 20th century (often attributed to the Venta de Vargas in Córdoba) as a way to make red wine more refreshing during the intense heat of the southern sun.

 Serves: 4, Prep: 5 min, Cook: 0 min